 Our values and purpose drive us to succeed at work, and individuals with higher levels of value and meaning will find it easier to overcome obstacles and spring back after challenging situations.

 Since the pandemic, have you had a company-wide review of each individuals' role and where they fit into the overall company vision and mission?

 With clearly defined working values, people are more naturally inclined to increase and align their efforts with the rest of the team, which increases our resilience muscle.

 It might be that since the pandemic, your company mission, vision or values have changed.
 Some businesses operated without a mission or vision statement in place even before the pandemic.
 Still, it is now crucial that you review yours to create a renewed sense of purpose in your team.

 You will have more success in creating a resilient team when you provide them with a support system.

-'Psychological safety' is a term used to describe a working environment where employees can thrive, as they don't feel under threat from any direction.
+'Psychological safety' describes a working environment where employees can thrive, and they don't feel under threat from any direction.
 Psychological safety was critically identified by Google in recent research they conducted into building productive teams.
-The study, named Project Aristotle, gathered information from over 100 teams, and they found that psychological safety stood out above all others as a critical tenet of organisational culture.
+The study, named Project Aristotle, gathered information from over 100 teams, and they found that psychological safety stood out above all others as a critical within organisational culture.